BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain/transaction/locking-script.md

 ### Pay to Script Hash (P2SH)

 Pay to Script Hash is used to require the spender of an output to include a specific set of operations in their unlocking script.
 To achieve this, the unlocking script is expected to end by pushing data to the stack that is the expected script to be executed.
 Once this data is verified to match the expected script hash, this internal script is executed on the pre-locking-script-execution stack.
-If this internal script finishes execution successfully, the funds are allowed to be transferred.
+If this internal script finishes execution successfully, the output is allowed to be spent.

 | Operation | Description |
 |--|--|